 Modern machine learning methods effectively identify potential drug interactions using large datasets but struggle with comprehensive triple-class DDIs, including degressive, enhancive, and non-interactions.
 Current approaches often focus solely on binary classifications, overlooking pharmacological nuances.
 The distinct patterns of degressive and enhancive DDIs highlight the limitations of existing methodologies in capturing the complexities of drug interactions and disease dynamics.

 This study aimed to fill this gap by utilizing extensive DDI data and drug features to create a novel algorithm inspired by recommender systems.
 While the proposed algorithm showed promising performance, there is still room for improvement, as indicated by inaccuracies in DDI predictions upon closer examination.
-A detailed investigation into model predictions, conducted through a case-by-case analysis of the latest versions of the DrugBank database, revealed three main reasons for erroneous predictions, all stemming from differences between DrugBank versions 4 and 5.
+A detailed investigation into model predictions, conducted through a case-by-case analysis of the latest versions of the DrugBank database, revealed three main reasons for erroneous predictions, all stemming from differences between DrugBank versions 4 and 5:

 Removal of interactions in DrugBank version 5, leading to discrepancies in labeled data compared to version 4.